stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 space and time in the unending chain of linked cosmos-atoms which makes up the immediate super-cosmos of curves, angles, and material and semi-material electronic organisation.

-  Never was a sane man more dangerously close to the arcana of basic entity&mdash;never was an organic brain nearer to utter annihilation in the chaos that transcends form and force and symmetry.
+  Never was a sane man more dangerously close to the arcana of basic entity--never was an organic brain nearer to utter annihilation in the chaos that transcends form and force and symmetry.
 I learned whence Cthulhu   first   came, and why half the great temporary stars of history had flared forth.
-I guessed&mdash;from hints which made even my informant pause timidly&mdash;the secret behind the Magellanic Clouds and globular nebulae, and the black truth veiled by the immemorial allegory of Tao.
+I guessed--from hints which made even my informant pause timidly--the secret behind the Magellanic Clouds and globular nebulae, and the black truth veiled by the immemorial allegory of Tao.
 The nature of the Doels was plainly revealed, and I was told the essence (though not the source) of the Hounds of Tindalos.
 The legend of Yig, Father of Serpents,